 Following the meeting, Regional EPA Administrator Benvenento spent six hours touring contaminated sites in Anaconda with Montana organizer, Melissa Nootz, and Anaconda moms.

-Montana Clean Air Moms are serious about protecting our lands — and we showed it by fighting for the safety of over 30,000 acres of public land.
+Montana moms are serious about protecting our lands — and we showed it by fighting for the safety of over 30,000 acres of public land.

 On March 18, 2019, Senator Jon Tester joined the community on the northern border of Yellowstone National Park at Chico Hot Springs to celebrate the passage of landmark legislation, the Yellowstone Gateway Protection Act.